RomHartmann/doc_deduplicator/README.md

 4)  Create a streaming API for single/groups of new documents that uses + updates existing Redis layer
 5)  Use multiple dimensions: use Title, URL, date of release etc.
 6)  Extract or enrich the document to gain the subject/topic of the article to link related articles.
+7)  If the data size increased dramatically, we could first write all minhashes to redis MapReduce style.

 ### Implementation